 This exhibit seeks to raise awareness and acknowledge the prevalence of sexual assault and violence.
 In recent years, the #MeToo movement has drawn national attention to the once silenced voices of survivors of sexual harassment and assault.
 Many within our Indigenous communities have also taken the opportunity to add to this conversation the number of missing and murdered Indigenous women and girls (#MMIWG).
 Even with the number of undocumented cases, Indigenous women and girls experience sexual assault, violence, and go missing at higher rates than any other ethnic group.
 Through this exhibit, we hope to draw attention to these issues and provide a safe space for artists to give voice to their story and #MMIWG and #MeToo movements.

 For questions contact the Center for Tribal Studies at 918.444.4350.

-Click the bitly link to download a pdf of the entry guidelines.
-Artists must agree to these guidelines if entering artwork to be considered for the show.
+Click the link above to download a pdf of the entry guidelines.
+Artists must agree to these terms if entering artwork to be considered for the show.

 Artwork Entry Form: 2021 BTS Entry Form (Google Form)